 Wildfire mitigation plans (WMPs).
-After numerous wildfires, including several catastrophic and deadly wildfires the state has passed numerous statues to require mitigation of wildfire risks by electric utilities.
-As a result of SB 1028 (Hill, Chapter 598, Statutes of 2016), and further expanded by SB 901 (Dodd, Chapter 626, Statutes of 2018) and AB 1054 (Holden, Chapter 79, Statutes of 2019), electric IOUs are required to file WMPs with guidance by the CPUC and now-Office of Energy Infrastructure Safety (OEIS) at the Natural Resources Agency, specifically the Wildfire Safety Division (WSD).
+Electrical equipment, including downed power lines, arcing, and conductor contact with trees and grass, can act as an ignition source.
+Risks for wildfires also increased with extended drought conditions, bark beetle infestation that has increased tree mortalities, extreme heat and high wind events, along with increased encroachment of development into forested and highfire threat areas.
+After numerous wildfires, including several catastrophic and deadly wildfires, the state has passed numerous statues to require electric utilities to mitigate wildfire risks.
+As a result of SB 1028 (Hill, Chapter 598, Statutes of 2016), and further expanded by SB 901 (Dodd, Chapter 626, Statutes of 2018) and AB 1054 (Holden, Chapter 79, Statutes of 2019), electric IOUs are required to file WMPs with guidance by the CPUC and now-Office of Energy Infrastructure Safety at the Natural Resources Agency, specifically the Wildfire Safety Division (WSD).
 The WSD reviews and determines whether to approve these plans and ensures compliance with guidance and statute.
 The electric IOUs' WMPs detail, describe, and summarize electric IOU responsibilities, actions, and resources to mitigate wildfires.
 These actions include plans to harden their system to prevent wildfire ignitions caused by utility infrastructure, such as widespread electric line replacement with covered conductors designed to lower wildfire ignition, pole replacement, and other actions.
 The plans also includes information regarding the electric IOUs' efforts to conduct extensive vegetation management to reduce the risk of tree branches, grasses, and other vegetation from coming into contact with utility infrastructure.
 The WMPs also require electric utilities to incorporate their protocols and procedures for proactive power shutoffs intended to be used as a last-resort to prevent wildfire ignitions.
 Per statute, electric utilities must include information regarding whether and where undergrounding of electric facilities is being considered.
-While the electric utilities incorporate undergrounding efforts in their wildfire mitigation plans, it is a strategy only utilized for very few of their electric circuit lines, largely due to costs in comparison to other mitigation options, and the long lead time for undergrounding projects.
-In general, the electric utilities are incorporating other wildfire mitigation efforts that are more cost-effective, including conductor covers, replacing wooden poles with poles made of more fireresistant materials, and other mitigation actions.
-According to data gathered from California's investor-owned electric utilities and analyzed by the CPUC shows that converting overhead distribution infrastructure to underground is up to 10 times more expensive than installing new distribution overhead lines and undergrounding of electric distribution lines is 8 times more expensive than insulating (covering) the conductors (wires) to prevent them from igniting when contacting vegetation and other foreign objects.
+While the electric utilities incorporate undergrounding efforts in their wildfire mitigation plans, it is a strategy utilized for very few of their electric circuit lines, largely due to costs in comparison to other mitigation options, and the long lead time for undergrounding projects.
+As a result, generally, electric utilities are incorporating other wildfire mitigation efforts that are more cost-effective.

+Costs to underground electric utility infrastructure.
+According to data gathered from California's electric IOUs and analyzed by the CPUC, converting overhead distribution infrastructure to underground is up to 10 times more expensive than installing new distribution overhead lines and undergrounding of electric distribution lines is 8 times more expensive than insulating (covering) the conductors (wires) to prevent them from igniting when contacting vegetation and other foreign objects.
+Per the data collected from Pacific Gas & Electric (PG&E), Southern California Edison (SCE) and San Diego Gas & Electric (SDG&E), the costs for undergrounding existing overhead distribution infrastructure can range between \$1.85 million to \$6.072 million per mile.
+With the ranges for each electric IOU shown below: